speakeasy-api/openapi-directory/SDKs/googleapis.com/baremetalsolution/v2/go/README.md

 * `BaremetalsolutionProjectsLocationsVolumesLunsEvict` - Skips lun's cooloff and deletes it now.
 Lun must be in cooloff state.
 * `BaremetalsolutionProjectsLocationsVolumesLunsList` - List storage volume luns for given storage volume.
 * `BaremetalsolutionProjectsLocationsVolumesPatch` - Update details of a single storage volume.
+* `BaremetalsolutionProjectsLocationsVolumesRename` - RenameVolume sets a new name for a volume.
+Use with caution, previous names become immediately invalidated.
 * `BaremetalsolutionProjectsLocationsVolumesResize` - Emergency Volume resize.
 * `BaremetalsolutionProjectsLocationsVolumesSnapshotsCreate` - Takes a snapshot of a boot volume.
 Returns INVALID_ARGUMENT if called for a non-boot volume.
 * `BaremetalsolutionProjectsLocationsVolumesSnapshotsDelete` - Deletes a volume snapshot.
 Returns INVALID_ARGUMENT if called for a non-boot volume.